Rabbi Richard Rheins | Senior Rabbi

 In 1995, Rabbi Rheins was named by Temple David of Monroeville, PA, a suburb of Pittsburgh, to succeed its founding Rabbi of 35 years.
 In the ten years that Rick led Temple David, it grew substantially both in its membership and in the number of programs and services.
 During his tenure, he received many community honors, served on the boards of several organizations, and was especially active in communal interfaith efforts.

 In July 2005, Temple Sinai selected Rabbi Rheins to succeed its founder, Rabbi Raymond Zwerin.
 Rick’s scholarship, passion, commitment, and devotion to God and the Jewish people are evident in the number and diversity of new services, classes, and programs at Temple Sinai.
 Rick is an enthusiastic and acclaimed teacher and he strives to create opportunities of engagement for every member.
-In addition to serving Temple Sinai as its Senior Rabbi, Rick is the immediate Past-President of the Rocky Mountain Rabbinical Council and is the Vice-President of the Solomon Freehof Institute of Progressive Halakhah.
+In addition to serving Temple Sinai as its Senior Rabbi, Rick is a Past-President of the Rocky Mountain Rabbinical Council and is the Vice-President of the Solomon Freehof Institute of Progressive Halakhah.
 He also serves on the National Council of AIPAC as well as other local boards, including the ADL.

 Rabbi Rheins is married to Rabbi Susan Miller Rheins.
 They are blessed with three children, Joshua, Samuel and Jakob.

-Rabbi Raymond Zwerin, Rabbi Emeritus
+Rabbi Raymond Zwerin | Rabbi Emeritus

 Rabbi Raymond Zwerin was ordained as a Rabbi from the Hebrew Union College-Jewish Institute of Religion in Cincinnati, OH in 1964.
 In 1989 he received a Doctor of Divinity degree from HUC-JIR.
 He is the founding Rabbi of Temple Sinai, and has been serving in the Denver community since 1964.